course-go/exercises/03-katas/README.md

 ## Sections

+You can run the code using the main package in `cmd/katas`.

 ### Options builder pattern

 In this section, you will explore the "options builder pattern" commonly used in idiomatic Go code.